mankek/Effort-Impact/README.md

+## Effort-Impact Application

 This repository contains the source-code for an application that allows for the creation of Effort-Impact graphs with user provided tasks.
 The application allows the user to provide a variety of detail about each task and to freely adjust the level of effort and impact associated with each task.

 The application was made using the Python Flask framework.
-Each task is saved in a table connected SQLite database.
+Each task is saved in a table connected to a SQLite database.
 The interactive graph rendered by the application is created using the D3 library.

 ###### Starting and Using the Application